-The ideal humidity range for homes and indoor spaces is between 40 to 60% for a comfortable and healthy living environment.
-For spaces suffering from higher indoor relative humidity, spending time indoors may not just be uncomfortable, but also unhealthy.
-Air pollutants thrive with high home humidity levels and the overall indoor air quality of the space plummets.
+The ideal humidity range for homes and indoor spaces is 40 to 60% for a comfortable and healthy living environment.
+For spaces suffering from higher indoor humidity levels, spending time indoors may not just be uncomfortable, but also unhealthy.
+Air pollutants thrive with high home humidity levels.

 But how do you know when there is too much humidity?
 After all, good humidity regulation requires humidity.
 We’ll break down some important signs to watch out for and what you can do to remove extra moisture from your indoor space.